vinceliuice/Abrus-gtk-theme/src/extra/gedit/README.md

 ### Activation
   1. Open the Preferences in Gedit
   2. Switch to the "Font & Colors" tab
-  3. Select `Adapta Gedit` from the "Color Scheme" list
+  3. Select `Abrus Gedit` from the "Color Scheme" list
   4. Enjoy